You know that in order to achieve a high level of proficiency in Russian, you need to work hard.

 Maybe you want to stay for longer?
 Research apartments!
 Look for furniture to buy or rent.
 Research the exchange rate and see how much you’re going to spend.
 Create a budget—Russia is more expensive than you might think.

 Then take all this information and put together your very own virtual travel guide, just like Lonely Planet.
-As a matter of fact, you can get yourself some excellent travel guides and phrasebooks about Russian from Lonely Planet.
+As a matter of fact, you can get yourself some excellent travel guides and phrasebooks about Russia from Lonely Planet.
 These will give you tons of serious insight into the language, culture, customs and etiquette of Russian-speaking destinations.

 Another resource you may find useful for this project, especially if you’re closer to a beginner level, is Russian Accelerator.
 It’s a video course that’s considerate of the needs of those learning Russian quickly for the purpose of travel.
 (It teaches you how to communicate confidently and read signs, for example.)
 Using a fast-track course like this that’s geared towards travelers may help create a sense of urgency even if you’re not going to Russia anytime soon.